vinnieOrdobas/CI-MS4-Piratini-coffee-roasters/README.md

 #### 2. Scope

 > The objective is to reach the threshold version of the app with enough usability - the Minimum viable product (MVP), that includes:
->
 > - Authentication system for user to login/logout and sign-up - personalised profile with order history, wishlist and personal information.
 > - Checkout system for users to securely pay for their items and arrange delivery.
-> - The abliity to add/edit/delete products by the store owner to keep the store up-to-date.
+> - The ability to add/edit/delete products by the store owner to keep the store up-to-date.
 > - Showcase products, collections and subscription services on the landing page through a visual narrative of the brand.

 #### 3. Structure

 > - The structure of the app was based on a catalog of products, in which the visually appealing elements prompt the user to action on it.
 With *call-to-action* buttons, the experience becomes a journey that ends on the customer's doorstep.
-> - The navbar, modals and *call-to-action* buttons were chosen to be on the background, to not take attention from the visuals and the focus on the products/acessories.
+> - The navbar, modals and *call-to-action* buttons were chosen to be on the background, to not take attention from the visuals and the focus on the products/accessories.

 ##### Data Model